2023 Summer Intersession

 A: Some families may not realize that they qualify for free and reduced priced meals due to how the data is collected.
 The district uses several methods to collect the information that qualifies a student, including Free and Reduced Meal applications and direct certification through other programs such as CalFRESH, CalWORKS, and MediCal.

 Please note that school staff and administrators cannot see how or if a student qualifies based on any of these methods.
 There is a possibility that a parent filled out an application or the income survey incorrectly or qualified at the start of the school year and no longer qualifies.
-Some don’t realize that their income bracket qualifies their student.
-If a parent hasn’t filled out a free and reduced meals application this year, they should.
-Qualifying via the application process has added benefits.
-Read more on the Food and Nutrition Services webpage.
+Some don’t realize

 Q: How can families qualify for ELOP Programs?

 A: If a family's financial circumstances change, they are encouraged to fill out a free and reduced meals application.
-You can apply on the Food and Nutrition Services webpage.
+You can apply on the

 Q: What about the school year?
-Will there be ELOP after school programs at my school?
+Will there be ELOP afterschool programs at my school?

-A: Yes, all schools will host a free or sliding scale afterschool program for students who qualify for Free and Reduced Price Meals or are homeless or foster youth.
 Families who do not qualify for FRPM will have the choice to participate in the fee-based programs at the school sites as well.
-The State of California requires that we give priority registration for the ELOP program to those who qualify first. lease check our Afterschool Care page for updates.
+The State of California requires that we give priority registration for the ELOP program to those who qualify first.
+Please check our